KamKooner/KamKooner/README.md

 * Bachelor's in Mathematics at Ryerson University, minor in Computer Science.
 I have a keen interest in staying up-to-date with the latest technologies.
 * Experienced in programming languages such as Python, JavaScript, TypeScript, Java, etc. and proficient in web development frameworks including ReactJs, Angular, & Spring.
-* Dedicated and hardworking learner with a strong foundation in development, seeking opportunities to apply skills and gain experience as a web developer.
+* Dedicated and hardworking learner with a strong foundation in development, seeking opportunities to apply skills and gain experience as a Software Engineer.

 ## 🌐 Links:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/kam-kooner-941371174/)